As founder of The Barbie Girls Project, Natasha donates new and gently used Barbie dolls to girls in need in Central Indiana.

 A Lesson in Playing With Barbie Dolls

 Originally, my idea for helping children in need grew out of my childhood interest in Barbie dolls.
 What I do today I owe in part to my daughter as we sorted through her doll collection one day.
-Not only did she have ones of her own, but also my old dolls that I had had from the time I was her age.
+Not only did she have dolls of her own, but also my old dolls that I had had from the time I was her age.
 We had talked about retiring a few of them that she no longer wanted.
-And it got me to thinking: does Mattel have any sort of charity for girls?
-Or are there any Barbie doll-lovers out there who created charitable groups?
+And it got me to thinking: Does Mattel have any sort of charity for girls?
+Or are there any Barbie-doll lovers out there who created charitable groups?
 With that in mind, I decided to check online to see what information I could find about charities surrounding the iconic Barbie Doll.

 Seeing a Need, Filling a Need